Map Cend Function - C++ Programming Tutorial

 500 = Aman

-In the above example, cend function is used to return a constant iterator pointing next to the last element in the mymap map.
+In the provided instance, the cend method is employed to retrieve a constant iterator that points to the element following the final entry in the mymap map.

 Example 4